ParthenosWP4/SSK/doc/2_ssktei.rst

 ------

-The resources to be presented in the SSK are preferably stored in a Zotero database, accessible  `here <https://www.zotero.org/groups/427927/ssk-parthenos>`_ .
+The resources to be presented in the SSK are preferably stored in a Zotero database, accessible  `here <https://www.zotero.org/groups/427927/ssk-parthenos>`_.
 To add a resource, an account on Zotero is required.
-Contact the SSK team to join the group (ssk [at] inria [dot] fr)
+Contact the SSK team to join the group (ssk [at] inria [dot] fr).

 The Zotero database fields required by the SSK are:

-* `Item type`: The item type is most of the time identified by Zotero but it's important to check it.
+* ``Item type``: The item type is most of the time identified by Zotero but it's important to check it.
 The most used item types are:

   * webpage
   * blogpost